6 MIN READ

 It is just a start, of course.
 For one thing, it completely ignores whether you like the work.
 Your hourly pay is just good information, not the whole story.
 I would happily take a job I loved (there’s no such thing, but just saying) for far less pay than one I hated.

 Also, you do have to pay the bills.
-So unless you have dozens of ways to make money when you feel like it, you may need to take a $15-per-hour job that’s full time rather than one that pays $20 per hour but is only two days per week.
+So unless you ways to make money on demand, you may need to take a $15-per-hour job that's full time rather than one that pays $20 per hour but is only two days per week.

 Still, your time is all you have in the end, so try to get paid more for it.
 Knowing what you actually make is a good start.